comptoirsecu/csec-hugo/README.md

 Check `docker-compose.yml` and docker/ folder for more information.
+Two containers get launched:

+  - hugo server
-Two container will be lauched: hugo server and yarn + gulp watch.
-No need to install anything else on your computer, container are self sufficient.
+  - yarn + gulp watch

+No need to install anything else on your computer, containers are self sufficient.

 If you need to use the hugo binary: